FedeDP/libmodule/docs/concepts/ctx.md

 # Context

 A context can be seen as a collector for modules.
 You can loop on events from each context, and each context behaves independently from others.
+It is stored as a [thread specific object](https://linux.die.net/man/3/pthread_setspecific), created through `m_ctx_register` and deleted through `m_ctx_deregister`.
-This can be particularly useful when dealing with 2+ threads; ideally, each thread has its own module's context and thus its own events to be polled.
+This can be particularly useful when dealing with 2+ threads; each thread has its own module's context and thus its own events to be polled.
 Modules can only see and reach (through PubSub messaging) other modules from same context.

 ## Loop